 The ProcessSo, if you are ready to begin drafting your Simple Will please follow these easy instructions:

-- Click on the link to our Simple Will Payment page below to make a payment of $1,000 on our secured payment website.
+- Click on the link to our Simple Will Payment page below to make a payment of $650 for a single person or $750 for a married couple on our secured payment website.
 Make sure to include a current email address on the payment website.